navchandar/civic-media-scout/README.md

  - The tool waits for 1 to 3 seconds between every URL queried
  - The script uses websites from `base_urls.txt` file and crawls each website on loop
  - The gathered information is then stored in `data.json` file
+ - The data file is then used to generate `index.html` file and hosted by [GitHub Pages](https://navchandar.github.io/civic-media-scout/)

+## Disclaimer

+The information provided under this repository is exclusively for general informational purposes only, should not be interpreted as soliciting or advertisement.
+The data collected and presented on this repository may lack accuracy, comprehensiveness, or timeliness.
+The operator(s) of this repository abstain from making any representations or assurances concerning the accuracy or dependability of the information herein.
+We are not liable for any consequence of any action taken by the user relying on material / information provided under this repository.